 Purgatory is true.
-Only those who die in Gods grace, but are not yet completely purified...

-Purgatory is heaven's mudroom.
+Only those who die in God's grace and friendship, but are not yet completely purified.
+Purgatory is heaven's vestibule (mudroom).
 It's not the second chance spot.
 There isn't another judgment to determine your destination.
-Once you're in there's only one way out.
+Once you're in, there's only one way out.
 As you know, nothing impure can enter heaven.
-Not everyone who dies, dies pure.

-A little boy told his grandmother, "I sure am happy about purgatory."
+Not everyone who dies in God's grace and friendship, dies pure.
+A little boy told his grandmother, "I like purgatory."
 She was surprised and asked him more.
-He said "Oh, I don't intend to go there, but I'm sure glad it's there."
+He said, "Oh, I don't intend to go there, but I'm sure glad it's there."
+That's all you need to know about purgatory.
 You don't have to go there.
 You can skip it.
 A lot of times you'll hear Catholics say "oh I'm going to spend lots of time in purgatory."

-You should not shoot for purgatory, you should shoot for heaven.
+You should not shoot for purgatory; you should shoot for heaven.
 If you shoot for purgatory, you might miss.
 God's grace is sufficient to perfect you.
-Jesus would not have commanded it if it wasn't possible.
-Be perfect as your heavenly Father is perfect.
-He wouldn't have said it if it wasn't possible.
+Jesus would not have commanded it, if it wasn't possible.
+Matthew 5:48, "Be perfect as your heavenly Father is perfect."
+He wouldn't have said it, if it wasn't possible.